vegaprotocol/documentation/docs/tutorials/using-data-sources.md

     }
 ```

+The pubKey in this case is the **Ethereum public key that signed the data in the message**.

 ### Submitting Open Oracle data

 Use the command line to submit an Open Oracle message as a transaction that is signed by your Vega wallet and sent to the validators for consensus.

-Below, find instructions on how to submit Open Oracle data.
-Anyone can submit Open Oracle data, at any time.
+Below, find instructions on how to submit Open Oracle data as a Signed Message.
 Markets should be configured to only use the data at the relevant time, such as after a defined settlement date.

 :::info API note
 When looking at market data using the API, the `pubKeys` field in the response for Open Oracle data submissions is set to the Open Oracle signing key.
 :::

-### 1. Get an Open Oracle message
+### 1. Obtain an Open Oracle message

 ```json
 {